-If you’re in the market for a new air conditioning unit, get the 411 on these important numbers and how they should factor into your shopping trip.
+If you’re in the market for a new air conditioning unit, get the 411 on these important numbers and how they should factor into the unit you purchase.

 Q: My 15-year-old air conditioning unit finally gave up, so I’m in the process of shopping for a new one.
-I’ve heard that SEER ratings are an important consideration when choosing a new model but the numbers are confusing.
-What is a SEER rating anyway, and how it can help me get the best air conditioner for my money?
+I’ve heard that SEER ratings are an important consideration when choosing a new model, but the numbers are confusing.
+What is SEER rating anyway, and how can it help me get the best air conditioner for my money?

 A: An air conditioner is a big-ticket item, so you’re doing the smart thing by finding out all you can before you write that check.
-The Seasonal Energy Efficiency Ratio (SEER) relates to how much energy—and money—an AC unit will use in operation over the course of one year.
-The United States Department of Energy (DOE) requires all new air conditioning units to meet minimum efficiency ratings identified by these SEER numbers.
+The Seasonal Energy Efficiency Ratio (SEER) relates to how much energy—and money—an AC unit will use over the course of 1 year.
+The United States Department of Energy (DOE) requires all new air conditioning units to meet minimum efficiency identified by these SEER ratings.
 And you’ll find many options that go above and beyond those minimums, as manufacturers have made significant advancements in technology and efficiency since your old AC unit was produced.

-In short, the number “lets homeowners compare one system to the next and understand which is more efficient,” says Tim Brizendine, Director of Product Management and Cooling at Lennox.
-To get a better understanding of SEER ratings and why they matter, keep reading; we’ll explain what the numbers mean and how you can make use of that information when choosing your new air conditioning unit.
+To get a better understanding of SEER definition ratings and why they matter, keep reading; we’ll explain what the numbers mean and how you can make use of that information when choosing your new air conditioning unit.

-That year, the minimum SEER was raised to 14 for people living in the southeastern and southwestern states, including Alabama, Arkansas, Arizona, California, Delaware, Florida, Georgia, Hawaii, Kentucky, Louisiana, Maryland, Mississippi, New Mexico, Nevada, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, and Virginia.
+In 2015, the minimum SEER was raised to 14 for people living in a number of states: Alabama, Arkansas, Arizona, California, Delaware, Florida, Georgia, Hawaii, Kentucky, Louisiana, Maryland, Mississippi, New Mexico, Nevada, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, and Virginia.
 Because these states have the hottest summer climates, the DOE determined that an increase in the minimum SEER would save energy.

 Those not living in the states listed above may still have SEER 13 units installed.
 Northern states were not included in the increased minimum because where summers are cooler, homeowners use their air conditioners less often so there’s less need for high efficiency.
-Talk to your local HVAC contractor, however; just because you don’t live in the warmest states doesn’t mean you won’t still benefit from a SEER higher than 13.
-Some regions not included in above states still get swelteringly hot in the summer, and oftentimes homeowners can benefit from a more efficient unit.
+Talk to your local HVAC contractor, though; just because you don’t live in the warmest states doesn’t mean you won’t benefit from a SEER rating higher than 13.
+Some regions not included in the above-mentioned states still get swelteringly hot in the summer, and oftentimes homeowners can benefit from a more efficient unit.